Foreign Correspondent (film): Cast

 Alfred Hitchcock can be seen when Joel McCrea first spots Van Meer on the street in London; Hitchcock walks past reading a newspaper.
-Albert Basserman, who plays Van Meer, was German and did not speak English, so he had to learn all his lines phonetically.
+Albert Bassermann, who plays Van Meer, was German and did not speak English, so he had to learn all his lines phonetically.
 Likewise, one supposedly Dutch girl in the film speaks Dutch phonetically, though less convincingly.

 Production

 Producer Walter Wanger bought the rights to journalist Vincent Sheean's memoir Personal History in 1935, but after several adaptations proved unsatisfactory, Wanger allowed the story to stray significantly from the book.
 It took numerous writers and five years before Wanger had a script he was satisfied with, by which time Hitchcock was in the United States under contract with David O. Selznick and available to direct this film on a loan-out.
 Hitchcock, who did not enjoy working under the usual close scrutiny of Selznick, originally wanted Gary Cooper and Joan Fontaine for the lead roles, but Cooper was not interested in doing a thriller at the time, and Selznick would not loan out Fontaine.
 Later, Cooper admitted to Hitchcock that he had made a mistake in turning down the film.

-Working titles for the film, which began production on March18, 1940, and initially finished on June 5, were "Personal History" and "Imposter".
+Working titles for the film, which began production on March 18, 1940, and initially finished on June 5, were Personal History and Imposter.
 Shooting took place at the Samuel Goldwyn Studio in West Hollywood, and on location around Los Angeles and Long Beach.

 After the film wrapped, Hitchcock visited his native England, and returned to Los Angeles on July 3, to report that the Germans were expected to begin bombing London at any time.
 To accommodate this, Ben Hecht was called in to write the epilogue of the film, the scene in the radio station, which replaced the original end sequence in which two of the characters discussed the events of the film on a transatlantic seaplane trip.
 The new ending was filmed on July 5, presciently foreshadowing the celebrated radio broadcasts of Edward R. Murrow.